-Also, during the year, the Parent Company signed a new credit facility agreement with an amount of KD 2,000,000 with a floating interest rate of 2.25% per annum above CBK discount rate.
-The Parent Company utilized KD 1,000,000 of such facility.
+During the year, the Parent Company signed a new credit facility agreement with an amount of KD 1,500,000 with a floating interest rate of 2% per annum above CBK rate.
+The Parent Company utilized the full amount of such facility.